Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Algorithm Design

-Considering that $\mathcal{P}_2$ is still a stochastic optimization problem, based on the idea introduced by ESCB algorithm \cite{ESCB}, ESDP introduces several statistics to approximate $\vec{\upsilon}$ based on explorated information.
-These statistics are used to supersede the random variables in $\mathcal{P}_2$.
+{$\mathcal{P}_2$ is still a stochastic optimization problem and the expectation operation is not eliminated.
+To make it solvable, based on the idea introduced by the ESCB policy \cite{ESCB}, we introduce several statistics to approximate $\vec{\upsilon}$ with the explorated information.} These statistics are used to supersede the random variables in $\mathcal{P}_2$.
 Specifically, at each time $t$, we define

-as the \textit{accumulative quantity} of channel $(l,r) \in \mathcal{E}$ been used up to time $t$.
+as the \textit{cumulative quantity} of channel $(l,r) \in \mathcal{E}$ been used up to time $t$.
 Based on it, we define the following statistics:

 where